 Our top notch instructors have thousands of hours flying experience gained in the military and commercial aviation.
 Your safety is ensured every time you lift off with the experience and knowledge found in our cockpits.
-At the AFA, our fleet is tested and upgraded constantly to ensure top safety precautions for your flight.
+At the AFA, our fleet of one Cessna 172 is maintained by Wiltshire Aircraft Maintenance at Thruxton for your safety and convenience.

 EASA Private Pilot Licence PPL(A)